 Best States to serve in the Middle-belt (North-Central)

-Nasarawa state government also pay their corp members serving in government-owned organization a monthly stipend of ₦5,000, which is another good reason to serve in Nasarawa.
+Nasarawa state government also pay their corp members serving in government-owned organizations a monthly stipend of ₦5,000, which is another good reason to serve in Nasarawa.

 That’s all about choosing a state to serve in Nigeria.
-Thanks for visiting! 🙂
+I hope you found it interesting 🙂